Get help and support

 Gambler’s Help services are provided by a range of community organisations across metropolitan, regional and rural Victoria.

 Our services include online, telephone and face-to-face counselling, advice and information.
-There are also services tailored for Aboriginal communities, and in-language support for at-risk culturally and linguistically diverse communities.
+There are also services tailored for First Nations communities, and in-language support for at-risk culturally and linguistically diverse communities.

 Gambler’s Help services cover: